 - DTA appraisers consider the information obtained during the physical inspection, and then review the available market sales data to reappraise the property.
 The analysis and value determination is reviewed by a Supervising Appraiser, who may forward a recommendation to the Real Estate Division Assistant Director.
 The original assessed value may be either affirmed, increased, or decreased based upon the analysis.

 - The property owner is advised of the determination by letter and given information regarding further right of appeal through the Board of Equalization.

+For residential and commercial properties, you must submit a paper appeal application.
 The appeal form is available for viewing and printing in the PDF format.
 To view or print this file, you may need to have Adobe Acrobat Reader installed on your computer.
 To request this form in an alternative format, contact the office at 703-222-8234 [TTY 711].

 See the Tax Due Dates and Deadlines page, or the Application itself for the filing deadline.

 Board of Equalization of Real Estate Assessments Appeals